NaimLehbiben/Gestion-Quantitative/README.md

 # Gestion-Quantitative

+## Objectives

 ##  Setting up the project

-Run the file install_for_windows.bat, it will install dependencies and create a virtual environment for the project.
+Run the file 'install_for_windows.bat', it will install dependencies and create a virtual environment for the project.

 All the code is in the src folder.
-The research paper and the project guidelines are in the static folder.
+The research paper is in the static folder.

 ## License